JustinHung0407/tkureseachers/README.md

 Stands for Simple Project Upload Scoring System

-This project of part of TKU's Researcher's project launch by ChenMT
+This project of part of TKU's Researcher's project launch by ChenMT and HungYF